Fregattenkapitän (Crew 27)

 Kapitänleutnant Klaus Scholtz

-Klaus Scholtz began his naval career in 1927 and spent most of the time until the war began on torpedo boats (G-8, G-11 and Jaguar).
+Klaus Scholtz began his naval career in 1927 and spent most of his time before war began on torpedo boats (G-8, G-11 and Jaguar).

 In April 1940 he transferred to the U-boat force.
 After only four months of training he commissioned U-108, a large Type IXB boat.
 On his first patrol in February 1941 he sank two ships with a total of 8,078 tons.

-His second patrol was very successful, as in April 1941 he sank the British armed merchant cruiser AMC Rajputana (16,644 tons) in the Straits of Denmark.
+His second patrol was very successful: in April 1941 he sank the British armed merchant cruiser AMC Rajputana (16,644 tons) in the Straits of Denmark.

 This dramatic chase is described in the following radio message sent by U-108: